Fernand Ansseau: Later career (1919–1940)

 At the end of 1928 Ansseau returned to Europe, where he appeared at Covent Garden, La Monnaie, the Paris Opera, and the theaters of Antwerp, Charleroi, Ghent, and Liège.
 After 1930 Ansseau decided not to travel abroad, and from then until the end of his career confined his activities to the principal Belgian and French opera houses.
 His last operatic appearances were in February 1939, at La Monnaie, in Pagliacci.
 His last public performance was at a gala concert at Frameries in the Borinage on 5 May 1940.

 Retirement

-He refused to perform again during the German occupation of 1940.
-He taught at the Brussels Conservatory 1942–1944.
+He refused to perform again during the German occupation of 1940, despite several appealing offers, notably from the Metropolitan Opera.
+He taught at the Brussels Conservatory 1942–1944 and was generous enough to create the "Prix Fernand Ansseau".
 Thereafter he spent a quiet retirement in Brussels, and passed away there on 1 May 1972 at age 82.

 Roles

 Annseau performed twenty-nine roles in as many operas by nineteen composers.

 His favorite operas were "Hérodiade because it was the opera in which I made my debut, Samson and Delilah because it has always been my war horse; and Tosca and Paillasse because it was in these two operas that I was fully able to appreciate my qualities of 'bel canto.'"